Try on Brow Lift Solutions

 According to the American Society of Plastic Surgeons, the average cost of a brow lift in 2017 was $3,374.
 However, that amount does not account for additional costs associated with brow lift surgery, such as the expenses incurred for medical history tests, surgical anesthesia, facility fees for the cost of the operating room, along with other expenses for prescription medication and recovery needs.

 Since the types of brow lift surgeries vary widely, along with the fee charged by the facial plastic surgeon based on his or her location and level of experience, brow lift costs can run the gamut.
-According to RealSelf, brow lift costs can range from $300 up to $14,000.
-With nearly 500 reviews submitted to the site, the average cost of brow lift surgery is currently listed at $7,150.
+A brow lift's cost can range from $300 up to $14,000.
+With the average cost roughly around $7,150.

 Invasive brow lift surgeries such as the coronal, pretrichial, traditional, direct brow lift, and even an endoscopic brow lift can range in cost from $4,000 to $7,000.
-Certain patients choose to combine their brow lift procedure with additional treatments, such as the individual who reported paying $6,500 for a brow lift, upper eyelid blepharoplasty, and laser skin resurfacing.
+At times patients choose to combine their brow lift procedure with additional treatments.

 Brow Lift Recovery